Product-Mix Auctions

 • The auctioneer can express rich preferences about how the numbers of units of the different varieties to be sold is determined.

-Please send any questions, comments, and corrections to Elizabeth Baldwin or Paul Klemperer.
+Please send any questions, comments, and corrections to Elizabeth Baldwin, Paul Klemperer, or Edwin Lock.